Volunteering at Culture Jam

 Empowering Youth to Take an Active Role in Creating a Positive Future

-Staff volunteers are central to a successful Culture Jam gathering.
+Volunteers are central to a successful Culture Jam gathering.
 Every year we bring together a dynamic group of artists, activists, performers, youth workers, educators, and other creative adults with over 50 teens.
 The youth and adults come from a wide range of cultures and backgrounds to participate in a fabulous opportunity to learn about creating community and using the arts in working with young people.
 Year after year, we find that our adult volunteers gain as much from their experience at Culture Jam as the youth.
 Everyone thrives in an atmosphere where they feel free to relate to creative people of all ages.
 If you have not yet read about how Culture Jam came to the Fair go to our main Culture Jam page and take a look.
-You will also find a valuable video on the Culture Jam page, of one of the camp model’s co-creator’s, Charlie Murphy, talking about the model and it’s purpose.
+You will also find a valuable video there: one of the camp model’s co-creator’s, Charlie Murphy, talks about the model and it’s purpose.

 What They’re Saying

-Here’s some of what staff had to say from past gatherings:
+Here’s some of what staff had to say: